siddhi-io/katacoda-scenarios/siddhi-deployment/stateless-deployment/step1.md

 insert into PowerSurgeAlertStream;
 ```

-The above app consumes `JSON` messages via http sink in the format `{ 'deviceType': 'dryer', 'power': 6000 }`, and inserts them into `DevicePowerStream` stream.
+The above app consumes `JSON` messages via HTTP sink in the format `{ 'deviceType': 'dryer', 'power': 6000 }`, and inserts them into `DevicePowerStream` stream.
 From which the `surge-detector` query filters the events having device type `dryer` and the power consumption amount greater than or equals to `600`W, and inserts the filtered events into the `PowerSurgeAlertStream` stream.
 The `PowerSurgeAlertStream` stream then logs them on the console using a log sink.

 This app is stateless as it only has an HTTP source to consume events, and filter query, and a log sink.